eldoy/weblang/README.md

 is: url        # Must be a URL
 is: undefined  # Must be undefined
 is: null       # Must be null

+# Multiple types
+is: [string, number]

-isnt: null     # The opposite of 'is', not null here
+# Use 'isnt' as the opposite of 'is'
+isnt: null

+# Works for all of the ones in 'is'
+isnt: string
+isnt: number
+isnt: [email, id]
 ```

 This is how you use them: